 Here are my lists whenever I do travel with my baby.

 - A sturdy bag– spacious and durable enough to carry all our things.
 I prefer to use a backpack with padded strap so I can carry it over my shoulder while I carry Akyn.
 My boy loves being carried for long walks and it’s one of my dilemmas.
 He’s only willing to walk when climbing down the stairs or walking around hilly places.
 Other than that, it’s going to be a carry-me-mom moment.

 - Water– should be part of the list.
 My toddler likes running around and is very curious with his surroundings making him thirsty every now and then.
-He likes plain water than flavored drinks.
+He likes both plain water and flavored drinks.

 - Extra clothes and Towel– with the kind of climate we have here plus his never ending urge to play, he easily sweat.
 I do pack an extra pair.
 Sometimes, I double it for long travel just to be sure I won’t run out of clothes while away from home.

 - Snacks– Akyn has a great appetite for biscuits.
 I do make sure my child won’t starve during our travel.
 Remember a hungry baby is an angry baby.
 If you don’t want your toddler to throw a fit, then address his needs and he will be fine.